SeanShields/Random-LoL/README.md

 `!banned` prints the banned list

 ### Options:
-`--names` comma-delimited list of names to choose random champions for (handles duplicates)
+`--names` comma-delimited list of names to choose random champions for (prevents duplicates)

 `--banned` excludes champions within the banned list from being selected